Article: How we build an organization that truly makes the world a better place

 All the “soft” factors that are fortunately receiving more and more attention in the current leadership discussion, but are far too often considered separately from all the other quadrants.

-Right-bottom is dedicated to the collective outside view:
+Bottom right is dedicated to the collective outside view:

-The 4-quadrant matrix can be applied to all kinds of groups of people, be it an organization, a family, a country or the entire world.
+The 4-quadrant matrix can be applied to all kinds of groups of people, be it an organization, a family, a country, or the entire world.

 This either-or approach does not bring us any closer to a green, just and happy world.